ms-yogi/shine-css-grid-theme/README.md

 ### Prerequisites

-This project uses SCSS an CSS-grid
+This project uses SCSS and CSS-grid

 ## Version- v1.0